Top 14 Ice Cream Brands

 Cornetto Logo

-Italian company Cornetto makes frozen desserts in waffle cones that are coated on the inside with a mixture of butter and chocolate.
-The thin layer protects the wafer from soaking when the ice cream begins to melt.
-The filling of the cones can be varied.
-Cornetto brand sells confectionery in flavors of berries, fruits, nuts, yogurt, mint, vanilla, chocolate, cream and other ingredients.
+Italian company Cornetto makes frozen desserts in waffle cones with butter and chocolate.
+The thin layer protects the wafer from soaking when the ice cream melts.
+The cones’ filling can be varied.
+The Cornetto brand sells confectionery in flavors of berries, fruits, nuts, yogurt, mint, vanilla, chocolate, cream, and other ingredients.

 Cows Creamery